 The board of trustees, which can have up to 15 members, administers the charity.
 The board normally meets quarterly and there are sub-committees covering development, membership, finance and audit which normally meet monthly.
+The Charity Governing document allows the trustees to meet and conduct meetings virtually which the trustees have done this year in line with Government restrictions and recommendations.

 A Chief Executive is appointed by the trustees to manage the day-to-day operations of the charity.
 To facilitate effective operations, the Chief Executive has delegated authority, within terms of delegation approved by the trustees, for operational matters including finance, employment and artistic performance related activity.